karimarttila/karimarttila.github.io/_posts/2020-01-06-clojure-impressions-round-three.md

 I hope this exercise is helpful also for someone learning Clojure.
 I have tried to provide some efficient Clojure programming practices and links to various resources you can find more information.
 Try to configure e.g. Emacs the same way I did, git clone this repository, load various namespaces and try to send the S-expressions in the scratch file for evaluation to REPL.

-*The writer is working in *[*Metosin*](https://www.metosin.fi/)* using Clojure in cloud projects.
+*The writer is working at [Metosin](https://www.metosin.fi/) using Clojure in cloud projects.
 If you are interested to start a Clojure project in Finland or you are interested to get Clojure training in Finland you can contact me by sending email to my Metosin email address or contact me via LinkedIn.*

 Kari Marttila

 * Kari Marttila’s Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>